• Skip to primary navigation

 • 2 bunches Italian parsley remove the stems

-• 1 tbsp fresh oregano leaves only chopped *if you use dried oregano cut back to 1 tsp
+• 1 tablespoon fresh oregano leaves only chopped *if you use dried oregano cut back to 1 tsp

 • 2 cloves garlic use more if you like a heavier garlic flavor

-• ¼ tsp red pepper flakes *optional – use more or none depending upon your tastes
+• ¼ teaspoon red pepper flakes *optional – use more or none depending upon your tastes

 Instructions